GES

 Classification of Public Expenditure

-Government expenditure in India is classified in several ways: (1) Revenue vs Capital (current classification since 2017-18): Revenue Expenditure: Does not create assets or reduce liabilities.
-Recurring in nature.
-Examples: salaries and wages (approximately Rs 3 lakh crore for central government), pensions (approximately Rs 2.5 lakh crore), interest payments (approximately Rs 12 lakh crore — single largest item, approximately 24% of total expenditure), subsidies (food, fertiliser, fuel — approximately Rs 4 lakh crore), defence revenue expenditure (operations, maintenance), grants to states and UTs, and transfers to local bodies.
-Capital Expenditure: Creates assets (roads, buildings, equipment, machinery) or reduces liabilities (loan repayments).
-Asset-creating in nature.
-Examples: road construction (NHAI), defence capital acquisition (fighter jets, submarines), railway network expansion, metro rail, loans to states and PSUs for capital purposes.
-FY25 CapEx budget: Rs 11.11 lakh crore (approximately 23% of total expenditure).
-Effective Capital Expenditure: CapEx + Grants-in-aid for capital asset creation by states (capital grants).
-Used to measure the true growth-enhancing expenditure because grants that states use for building infrastructure are equivalent to Centre's own CapEx.
-(2) Historical classification (abolished 2017): Plan Expenditure (spending on Five Year Plan schemes) and Non-Plan Expenditure (everything else — salaries, interest, defence, pensions).
-The problem: Plan created bias towards new schemes over maintaining existing assets.
-(3) Developmental vs Non-Developmental: Developmental: Social services (education, health) + Economic services (agriculture, industry, transport, communication).
-Non-Developmental: General services (administration, defence, interest payments, law enforcement).
-India's non-developmental expenditure has been rising as a share — interest payments alone consume approximately 40-45% of revenue receipts.
-(4) Wagner's Law: As economies develop, public expenditure increases more than proportionally — due to expanding government functions (defence, administration, welfare, regulation).
-India's government spending has grown from 15% of GDP (1991) to approximately 28% (2024) — consistent with Wagner's prediction.
-Wiseman-Peacock Hypothesis: Government spending shows a "displacement effect" — during crises (wars, pandemics), spending jumps sharply and never fully returns to pre-crisis levels.
-India's COVID expenditure surge (fiscal deficit went from 3.4% to 9.2% of GDP) illustrates this — despite post-COVID consolidation, spending remains elevated.
+Government expenditure is classified in several ways: (1) Revenue vs Capital (current since 2017-18): Revenue Expenditure does not create assets or reduce liabilities.
+Recurring: salaries (approximately Rs 3 lakh crore), pensions (approximately Rs 2.5 lakh crore), interest payments (approximately Rs 12 lakh crore — single largest item at approximately 24% of total expenditure), subsidies (approximately Rs 4 lakh crore), defence revenue, grants to states.
+Capital Expenditure creates assets or reduces liabilities: road construction, defence acquisition, railway expansion, metro rail, loans to states/PSUs.
+FY25 CapEx: Rs 11.11 lakh crore (approximately 23% of total).
+Effective Capital Expenditure = CapEx + capital grants to states — measures true growth-enhancing spend.
+(2) Historical (abolished 2017): Plan (FYP schemes) vs Non-Plan (everything else).
+Problems: biased new spending over maintenance; Non-Plan was a catch-all for committed costs.
+(3) Developmental vs Non-Developmental: Developmental = social services (education, health) + economic services (agriculture, transport).
+Non-Developmental = administration, defence, interest, law enforcement.
+Non-developmental share has risen — interest alone consumes approximately 40-45% of revenue receipts.
+(4) Wagner's Law: as economies develop, public expenditure grows more than proportionally.
+India: 15% of GDP (1991) to approximately 28% (2024).
+Wiseman-Peacock Hypothesis: crisis-era spending jumps never fully return to pre-crisis levels.
+COVID illustrates this — deficit went from 3.4% to 9.2% and spending remains elevated.

 Subsidies in India — Food, Fertiliser, Fuel